As You Were (film)

-As You Were is a 1951 American service comedy film directed by Bernard Girard and Fred Guiol and starring William Tracy, Joe Sawyer and Russell Hicks.
+As You Were is a 1951 American comedy film directed by Bernard Girard and Fred Guiol and starring William Tracy, Joe Sawyer and Russell Hicks.
 Released by the low-budget Lippert Pictures, it is considered a B movie.
-It was one of eight films featuring Tracy as Sergeant Dorian "Dodo" Doubleday, and features footage from the production team's previous 1941 film Tanks a Million.
+It is one of eight films featuring Tracy as Sergeant Dorian "Dodo" Doubleday, and features footage from the production team's previous 1941 film Tanks a Million.

 Plot

-An infusion of WAC beauties adds to the fun when ex-G.I.
-"Dodo" Doubleday (William Tracy), now a hotel clerk, impresses Army brass with his memory and considers going back into the military.
-But recruiting station sergeant Bill Ames (Joe Sawyer), remembering how Tracy jinxed him back in WWII days, begs him not to re-enlist.
+An infusion of WAC beauties brings fun when ex-G.I.
+"Dodo" Doubleday, now a hotel clerk, impresses Army brass with his memory and considers reenlisting in the military.
+Recruiting sergeant Bill Ames, remembering how Tracy jinxed him during World War II, begs him not to reenlist.